davidswarbrick/futoshiki-solver/README.md

 # Futoshiki Solver

 On a bored August afternoon in 2019 I attempted the logic games in the Times, and became stuck on a particular Futoshiki puzzle.
 I decided that the task of a Futoshiki (namely to order the numbers 1-5 in each row and column fulfilling the logic present) would be a reasonably simple puzzle for a computer programme to solve, and that instead of figuring out the next step I should instead write a program to do the work for me.
 Three days, a couple of very late nights and ~500 lines of Python later I had solved the inital puzzle (both via the old-school & digital approaches), but not __every__ conceivable puzzle, at least for 5 x 5 options.
-I then got distracted by discovering 7 x 7 Futoshikis :sweat_smile: which kept me occupied until re-opening my A&R Cambridge A60 for some repairs (another article to come soon on those).
+I then got distracted by discovering 7 x 7 Futoshikis :sweat_smile: which kept me occupied for a while, until returning to this code to solve those too.

 I'm sure there are simpler ways to go about the task, both with neater code and a cleaner algorithm, however I attempted this with no references & purely for fun.